 This delicious South Indian fish curry is delicate in flavour with a rich coconut sauce and a mild spice hit.
 With a wonderful aroma of spices, you will be left wanting more.
 This curry is super quick to cook and will be on the table in less than 40 minutes, so it is a great family friendly dish that will transport you to the wonderful Indian continent.
 You will be wanting to skip your local Friday takeaway in exchange for this delicious fakeaway.
-Perfect served with our roti.
+Delicious served with our homemade roti.

 The gravy sauce base has a really nice mix of spices, tomato and coconut cream.
 The addition of tamarind gives a sour taste to the sauce giving it a real southern Indian feel to the finished dish.